metanymie/metanymie.github.io/_posts/2018-01-23-subversive-play.md

 Having only heard of Proteus without having played it before, I didn’t know about the changing of season and their different properties.
 When I started recording, I quickly trigger by accident the spiral that changes the season to fall.
 There are no animals for me to collect in the fall; the video is in a sense a memorabilia of my experience as I encounter and make sense of the limits and experiences allowed in the game in real time.
 How I realize that the game is playing me and my expectations as I try to control it and make it into what I want and cannot achieve.
 Having known that, I would have recorded earlier, but having known that, it wouldn’t have made for so pure a realization.

 How much agency do I really have?
 Proteus is a powerful game.
-Even when you think you outwit it, aiming for the mountains, it finds a way to subvert your sense of orientation with the clouds and the fogs.
-It removes your animals you collect.
+Even when you think you outwit it, aiming, say, for the mountains in the distance, thinking you will never lose them because of their sheer size, Proteus finds a way to subvert your sense of orientation with the clouds and the fogs.
+It removes your animals you thought you collected.
 It changes season through sudden animation.
 You learn as you make not mistake but steps, realizing that even if you will to go somewhere, the game decides what happens when you and other things move.
 You are the game’s toy.